Blood Star: Plot

-The sheriff ultimately corners Bobbi, frames her for murder, then manipulates a truck driver who is then killed.
+The Sheriff ultimately corners Bobbi, frames her for murder, then manipulates a truck driver who is then killed.
 Bobbi speeds away, her car overheats, forcing her to abandon it at a scrapyard where she attacks the simple-minded attendant, Ed.
-Inside, while cleaning up, she discovers a wall of driver's licenses before the sheriff appears and confesses his crimes.
-As Bobbi tries to escape, Ed, the sheriff's brother, ambushes and knocks her unconscious.
-Bobbi awakens, bound and tormented by the sheriff and Ed, learning the sheriff is also Ed’s father, a result of Ed raping his abusive mother in the past.
-The sheriff rants about his mother, revealing the knife he holds is made from her jawbone, before offering Bobbi a twisted chance at freedom.
+Inside, while cleaning up, she discovers a wall of driver's licenses before the Sheriff appears and confesses his crimes.
+As Bobbi tries to escape, Ed, the Sheriff's brother, ambushes her and knocks her unconscious.
+Bobbi awakens, bound and tormented by the Sheriff and Ed, learning the Sheriff is also Ed's father, a result of Ed raping his abusive mother in the past.
+The Sheriff rants about his mother, revealing the knife he holds is made from her jawbone before offering Bobbi a twisted chance at freedom.
 Refusing his game, Bobbi provokes him, leading to a brutal act of mutilation.
 Awakening untied, Bobbi retrieves the jawbone knife and flees.

-Bobbi stumbles across the desert until she reaches a road, where the sheriff's cruiser follows her, tracking her distance.
-Exhausted, she collapses, and the sheriff records her distance before offering water and a gun with one bullet.
-She loads the gun, seemingly shoots herself.
-The sheriff finds no head wound, only blood from her mouth, and Bobbi stabs him with a jawbone knife and steals his cruiser.
-The sheriff returns with the keys, but Bobbi unclips his holster and strikes him with a rock.
-She escapes in the cruiser, seeing him rise in the mirror.
+Bobbi stumbles across the desert until she reaches a road, where the Sheriff's cruiser follows her, tracking her distance.
+Exhausted, she collapses, and the Sheriff records her distance before offering water and a gun with one bullet.
+She loads the gun, and seemingly shoots herself.
+The Sheriff finds no head wound, only blood from her mouth, and Bobbi stabs him with the jawbone knife and steals his cruiser.
+The Sheriff returns with the keys, but Bobbi unclips his holster and strikes him with a rock.
+She escapes in the cruiser, seeing him stand in the mirror.
 She turns to face him as he aims his gun.
-Bobbi drives towards him.
-He runs out of bullets since he forgot his clip in the car as she drives through him.
+Bobbi speeds towards him.
+He runs out of bullets since he forgot his clip in the car as she drives into him.
 At the garage, she retrieves her tongue, packing it in ice for re-attachment surgery later on.
 Startled by Ed, she kills him with a wrecking bar.
-She then collects all the driver's license of past victims to use as evidence.
+She then collects all the driver's licenses of past victims to use as evidence.
 When Rhett calls, she throws the phone away, finally rejecting his control, and drives towards the city lights as dawn breaks.